cwill747/titan-gremlin/README.md

 I've tested this container with the following containers:

 	- elubow/cassandra: This is the Cassandra Storage backend for Titan.
 It scales well for large datasets.
 Also forces Cassandra 2.1 as that's compatible with Titan.
-	- elasticsearch: This is the ElasticSearch Indexing backend for Titan.
+	- elasticsearch:1.5: This is the ElasticSearch Indexing backend for Titan.
 It provides search capabilities for Titan graph datasets.

 ## Roadmap